coolbnjmn/CBPhotoPicker/README.md

 ### v0.1.22
 - Added a public flag that tells you if the user has already selected an image or not

+### v0.1.23
+- Fixed an empty state issue where the empty state would be overlayed on top of photos in certain cases

 ## In the Pipeline
 - add rotation back in
 - add more customization